Lesterpaintstheworld/aider/benchmark/README.md

 # Launch the docker container
 ./benchmark/docker.sh

-# Inside the container, install aider as a development build.
+# Inside the container, install aider_nova as a development build.
 # This way you're running the code that you cloned above, including any local changes.
 pip install -e .